spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 - Azure blob storage

-One of the main prerequisites to configure a backup location is the storage bucket created where you want to store the backup files.
+One of the main prerequisites to configuring a backup location is that the storage bucket is created where you want to store the backup files.
 For example, if you configure the backup location in AWS, you will need an S3 bucket.
 Another example is if you configure the backup location in Azure, you will need a container in the Azure Storage account.

-After creating the storage bucket, you define the access permissions for the storage bucket and associate the permissions with an IAM entity.
-The IAM entity can be a user, service principal, or role, depending on your cloud or data center platform.
-Next, you generate the access credentials for the IAM entity.
-When you configure the backup location in Palette, you provide the access credentials so that Palette can assume the IAM entity with sufficient permissions to perform the bucket-related operations.
+After creating the storage bucket, you define the access permissions for the storage bucket and associate the permissions with an Identity Access Management (IAM) entity.
+Depending on your cloud or data center platform, the IAM entity can be a user, service principal, or role,  Next, you generate the access credentials for the IAM entity.
+When you configure a backup location in Palette, you provide Palette the access credentials so that it can assume the IAM to perform the bucket-related operations.
 <br />

 ## Advanced Use Case
 An advanced use case is to back up the cluster to a location different from the cluster deployment cloud account.
-In this scenario, you will authorize Palette to access the backup location.
-In addition, you must also authorize the cluster to access the backup location, as the diagram below highlights.
-The numerical points 1, 2, and 3 highlighted in the diagram below signify the following sequence you follow in Palette.
+In this scenario, you will authorize Palette to access another account that contains the backup location.
+Additionally, you must also authorize the cluster to access the backup location.
+The following diagram illustrates the order of operations you must complete in Palette.
 <br />

 1. When you register a primary cloud account in Palette, you authorize Palette to deploy clusters in the cloud account.
 This guide refers to the primary cloud account as the cluster deployment location.